 "There will be no negotiations," Hadi said, adding that a political solution to the conflict was not on the table.

 UN Secretary-General Ban Ki-moon called on "all Yemeni parties to engage in these consultations in good faith and without preconditions in the interest of all Yemeni people," his spokesman said earlier last week.

-, only the Houthi rebels said they supported the talks without preconditions.
+Although both parties accepted the invitation, only the Houthi rebels said they supported the talks without preconditions.

 "We accepted the invitation of the United Nations to go to the negotiating table in Geneva without preconditions," Daifallah al-Shami, a senior Houthi official said on Friday.

 The UN chief added that the talks aimed to implement a ceasefire between the warring parties in order to deliver crucial humanitarian aid.